SowmiyaLoganathan/Generate-PDF-from-HTML/README.md

 ### CSS Styling

 The Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a HTML document.
-In this case, we have marked the heading as bold, add text with custom font, add logo and styling the table.
+In this instance, we have designated the heading as bold, added custom font text, inserted a logo, and styled the table."

 **style.css**
 ```css